Netting Is it

 no-one will profit from this massive haul."

-Magistrates see very few cases bought before them.
+Magistrates see very few cases brought before them.
 There obviously isnt much of a problem

 requiring the deterrence of exemplary penalties.
 The defences argument that the